archivy/archivy/README.md

 ![demo (low res)](https://github.com/Uzay-G/archivy/raw/master/archivy.gif)

 Upcoming:

-- Integrations with HN, Reddit, and many more.
-- Add submodules for digital identity so archivy syncs to your hn upvoted posts, reddit saved, etc...
+- Plugin system to allow people to publish and write extensions to archivy
 - Option to compile data to a static site that can be deployed.
 - UI for grouping by tag and use NLP to automatically generate connections between posts